-As the Vice President for Academic Affairs, I act as an intermediary between the undergraduate student body and the University on academic issues, and head up the Student Office of Academic Programs (SOAP).
+As the Vice President for Academic Affairs, I act as an intermediary between the undergraduate student body and the University on academic issues, and head of the Student Office of Academic Programs (SOAP).

 My staff and I advocate on students’ behalf on matters of academic policy, conduct, and academic initiatives.
 In addition, we educate the student body about the resources available to them, the university’s academic policies, and their rights as customers of the University.
 If you ever have comments, questions, or complaints about academics or University policy, please do not hesitate to e-mail me at firstname.lastname@example.org.

-The Student Office of Academic Programs (SOAP) has a few important resources available to students:
+The Student Office of Academic Programs (SOAP) has a few important resources available to undergraduate students:

 Juniors and Seniors: